Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 The A-3-2-T Selector knob sets HAVE Quick functionality of the UHF radio (A- auto-jam), the first digit of the manually selected frequency (3 or 2), or enables Time of Day receipt for one minute after selection in a momentary hold position (T).
-The HAVE Quick system provides an resistance against jamming.
+The HAVE Quick system provides a resistance against jamming.

 The four Frequency Selection Knobs work in concert with the A-3-2-T knob and Preset/Manual switch.
 Frequencies are entered beginning with the 3 or 2